 — — — — — — — —

 I am Stephen Abbott.
-In my daily life, I am a consulting brand strategist.
-Most people aren’t sure exactly what I do, however, in the words of my son (when he was 4), I write stories, draw pictures and go to meetings.
+In my daily life, I balance my time between being a paramedic and a consulting brand strategist.
+I have never done both at the same time, but I’m sure I could if needed.
+As a paramedic, if you call 9-1-1 when I’m on shift, I’ll show up and take care of you.
+Simple enough.
+Most people aren’t sure exactly what a Brand Strategist does, however, in the words of my son (when he was 4), I write stories, draw pictures and go to meetings.
 That is surprisingly accurate.

-I am also a sought after speaker.
+I also like to talk, lecture, teach, or generally inspire people to do good things, and people say I am good at it.
 If you need someone to speak to or speak with your group, I would be happy to talk about what I believe it takes to be a Really Cool Dad, and why it’s important.
 Or I can talk about brand strategy.
+Or emergency medicine.
 Just ask.

 — — — — — — — — —